 How does the claims process work?

-After an earthquake occurs, if your location experiences the triggering shaking intensity, we send you a text message that asks if you expect to experience extra expenses.
-After you respond affirmatively, we initiate payment.
+- If your location experiences the triggering shaking intensity, we send you a text message asking if you expect extra expenses as a result of the earthquake.

 We use text messaging because it’s likely to be the first form of communication to start working after a disaster.
-If text messages do not work after the quake, you can provide your affirmative response by calling us (510-891-1753); contacting us on the chat box on the bottom right of our home page; emailing us (email@example.com); by logging into your account; through Facebook messenger; or by sending us a letter.
+If text messages do not work after the quake, you can provide your response any other way.
 You have 60 days to respond after the earthquake.

 Other common questions related to our payout process include: